-Individuals receiving anticoagulant therapy that would contraindicate intramuscular injection, should not be given the vaccine unless the potential benefit clearly outweighs the risk of administration.
-Individuals on stable anticoagulation therapy, including individuals on warfarin who are up-to-date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
+Individuals on stable anticoagulation therapy, including individuals on warfarin who are up-todate with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
 If in any doubt, consult with the clinician responsible for prescribing or monitoring the individual's anticoagulant therapy.